Unit Tests for Private, Internal, and Friend Methods

 Although you do not need to edit your unit test file to allow for these methods, there are some choices that you can make about how internal and friend methods are treated.
 This article explains those choices and describes what occurs in your project when you test private, internal, and friend methods.

-For instructions about how to create unit tests see How to: Create and Run a Unit Test.
+For instructions about how to create unit tests see Creating and Running Unit Tests for Existing Code.

 When you create a unit test for a private method, a Test References folder is added to your test project and an accessor is added to that folder.
 The accessor is also referred to in the logic of the unit test method.

 Form1_Accessor target = new Form1_Accessor(); // TODO: Initialize to an appropriate value

 Dim target As Form1_Accessor = New Form1_Accessor() ' TODO: Initialize to an appropriate value

 This accessor allows your unit test to call private methods in the code that you are testing.